python-diamond/Diamond/README.md

 If you've installed diamond via a package, the configuration file is /etc/diamond/diamond.cfg.
 By default, diamond will push to a graphite server host "diamond".
 You should probably change this to point to your own graphite server.

-Other configuration should not be necessary but feel free to so.
+Other configuration should not be necessary.

 By default diamond publishes metrics using the following form: